LearnPythonWithRune/LearnPythonWithRune/README.md

 # [Hi <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"> I am Rune from Learn Python With Rune][website]

-## I code Python because it solves problems easy
+## I code Python because it is the fastest path from idea to production

 - I create easy to follow Python content on the [Learn Python With Rune][youtube] YouTube channel
 - There you can find free educational content about Python, Data Science, Machine Learning, and Financial Analysiss with Python